frankfzw/mySpark/note/modify.md

 if it's a PENDING stage, find it's dependency and call `MapOutputTracker.registerPendingReduce` to register the shuffleId with an Array of `ReduceStatus`

 ### ShuffleMapTask
-Add an parameter named `shuffleId` to record if this task has an shuffle to complete
+Add a parameter named `shuffleId` to record if this task has an shuffle to complete.
+Add the corresponding set and get functions as well.
+Add a parameter named `pipeFlag` to define whether the results should be pushed to the remote BlockManager Add a parameter named `targetBlockManager: HashMap[Int, BlockManagerInfo]` to store the reduceId and corresponding BlockManagerInfo which contains a remote `BlockManagerSlaveEndPoint rpcRef`.
+The data struct could be Seq or Array to save memory?
+Add a function named `getName()` in object of ShuffleMapTask to get the class name of the ShuffleMapTask Add a function named `setPipeFlag(pidToBlockManager: HashMap[Int, BlockManagerInfo])` to set the pipeFlag and targetBlockManager

 ### MapOutputTracker
 Add a HashMap `reduceStatuses` to store the `ReduceStatus` and `ShuffleId`, a HashMap `cachedReduceStatuses` to store the serialized `reduceStatuses`